HexLab2026/RIGDECK/README.md

 ## Requirements at a glance

-- Euro Truck Simulator 2 on PC (Windows)
+- Euro Truck Simulator 2 / American Truck Simulator on PC (Windows)
 - The free SCS SDK telemetry plugin
 - Python 3 with `flask`, `truck-telemetry`, `pydirectinput`
 - A phone on the same Wi-Fi (Android for the app; any phone for the browser)